 Gaffer/ Lighting : £300

 Works with director or DOP to achieve the lighting look and feel each scene requires.
-They will guide grip and electrician when required on where and what lights are required for each shot.
+They will guide grip and sparks when required on what lighting is required for each shot.

 Hair and Makeup : £100 – £250